Problem

 Each year in NSW, over two‑thirds of all fatalities occur on country roads.

 In NSW, these locations have been identified, assessed and prioritised by the NSW Government based on road crash data and the impact of infrastructure deficiencies.
-Potential improvements include the introduction of new safety barriers, wide centre lines, and/or audio tactile line marking to attain a safe road cross section.
+Potential improvements include the introduction of new safety barriers, wide centre lines, wider roads and/or audio tactile line marking to attain a safe road cross section.

-Proponent to identify initiatives and develop options (Stage 2 of Infrastructure Australia’s Assessment Framework).
+Proponent to identify and analyse potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework).